 April 20, Morning: “You’re never really alone when you travel.
 The world is full of friends waiting to get to know you…”

-I may have traveled to Masbate alone but NOT once did I feel that I was by myself.
+I may have traveled to Masbate alone for Juan for Fun but NOT once did I feel that I was by myself.
 Going by what I have experienced during my brief stay, I was always surrounded by kind locals and non-locals alike who were more than willing to help me out and make me feel welcome.

 And although my trip was brief, this was undoubtedly a memorable trip for me and you bet that I will be coming back for more because the province of Masbate is HUGE and there’s definitely a handful more of islands, forests, hikes, etc. for me to conquer.